hossamnasser938/Learning_Functional-Programming-with-JavaScript-Course-Documentation/1. Course Introduction/course_introduction.md

 ## Installing Node.js and npm
 * For going through this course, we need to install:
     * **Node.js**
-    JavaScript is a client-side programming language running on the browser of the client. **Node.js** is a tool used to make **JavaScript** a server-side programming language running on a server.
+    JavaScript is a **client-side** programming language running on the **browser** of the client. **Node.js** is a tool used to make JavaScript a **server-side** programming language running on a **server**.
 In this course, we use **Node.js** to run JavaScript using command-line outside a browser.
 It can be downloaded from **Node.js** official website: https://nodejs.org and then installed.

     * **NPM**(Node package manager)
-    which, as the name implies, is a program that **Node.js** uses to manage and keep track of packages or libraries.
-It is also used to install needed libraries.
+    which, as the name implies, is a program that **Node.js** uses to add, manage and keep track of packages or libraries installed and used in the project.
 It can be installed by hitting: ` npm install -g npm ` on the terminal.
         * to check the version of installed npm: ` npm -v `.
         * if at any point you get an error saying **permission denied**, just run everything as a super user by preceding your command by ` sudo `(**super user do**).